arshiarafiei/RL-HP/README.md

 ## planning

-Status: Env is added to repo, working on the reward function and learning phase for the benchmarks.
+Status: Env is added to repo, learning policy added to repo, working on the reward function.